garethtdavies/zqw-docs/docs/using-zec-qt-wallet.md

 Transparent addresses are automatically created when clicking the **t-Addr** button as transparent addresses should not be reused.
 Unlike transparent addresses, it is fine to [reuse shielded addresses](https://z.cash/blog/shielded-address-contexts/) and so new addresses can be manually created on-demand via the **New Address** button.

-Optionally add a label to easily identify the address and add it to your address book.
-A QR code is also provided for the address which may be used to receive funds.
+Optionally, add a label to easily identify the address and add it to your address book.
+A QR code is also provided for the address which may be used to scan into a compatible application to receive funds.

 zec-qt-wallet will also show if the address has been previously used.